hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/data-format/README.md

 - For the data to be visualized, the data **must** conform to this structure.
 - There should be only one item per cell.
 Multiple items in a single cell separated by commas or any delimiter will be considered and visualized as a single entity.
-- Headers must be on row 11.
-The positioning of the columns do not matter (i.e `AS/1/LABEL` to be beside `AS/1`.
-It can be anywhere on the table as long as the column header is on row 11).
+- Headers should start with `AS/1` as the first column from any row position.
+The positioning of all other columns do not matter (i.e `AS/1/LABEL` to be beside `AS/1`.
+It can be anywhere on the table as long as the column header begin with `AS/1` as the first column).

 <div class="text-center">
   <img src="assets/docs/data-format/table.png" class="md-img p-2 w-100">